 The name Darius appears in the Bible in the books of the prophets Daniel, Ezra and Nehemiah.
 In the book of Daniel, the prophet closely connects the death of Belshazzar with the accession of a man named “Darius the Median” to the throne (chs.
 5:31; 9:1; 11:1).
 He was “the son of Ahasuerus” (ch.
 9:1).
 After Babylon’s fall, the Babylonian Empire was ruled by this king who ruled from 538 to 536 BC.
 He was “made king over the realm of the Chaldeans” (ch.
 9:1).
 And he was “about” 62 years old at the time (ch.
 5:30, 31).

 The book of Ezra also writes about a king called Darius I. He was the son of Hystaspes, and the founder of the Persian dynasty that ruled from 521 – 486 BC.
 His rule followed Cyrus the Great.
-Darius I was noted for his assistance to the Israelites, that had returned from the Babylonian captivity, in rebuilding the Jerusalem temple.
-And when the Jew’s enemies thwarted the construction of the temple by soliciting permission from kings Ahasuerus and Artaxerxes to stop the work (Ezra 4:1–24), Darius I gave a new command in the second year of his reign to continue the construction.
+He was noted for his assistance to the Israelites, that had returned from the Babylonian captivity, in rebuilding the Jerusalem temple.
+And when the Jew’s enemies thwarted the construction of the temple by soliciting permission from Kings Ahasuerus and Artaxerxes to stop the work (Ezra 4:1–24), he gave a new command in the second year of his reign to continue the construction.